ARCHER2-HPC/archer2-docs/docs/user-guide/containers.md

 source ${CCPE_SET_HOST_PATH} "/opt/cray/pe/pmi" "6.1.8" "lib"
 ```

-As of April 2024, the version of PMI available on ARCHER2 is 6.1.8 (CPE 22.12), and so the command above would allow
+As of August 2025, the versions of PMI available on ARCHER2 are 6.1.8 (CPE 22.12) and 6.1.12 (CPE 23.09), and so the
-you to isolate the impact of the containerised PMI library, which for CPE 23.12 is PMI 6.1.13.
-To see how the setting
+command above would allow you to isolate the impact of the containerised PMI library, which for CPE 25.03 is PMI 6.1.15.
-of the host library is done, simply run `cat ${CCPE_SET_HOST_PATH}` after loading the `ccpe` module.
+To see how the setting of the host library is done, simply run `cat ${CCPE_SET_HOST_PATH}` after loading the `ccpe` module.

 An MPI code that just prints a message from each rank is obviously very simple.
 Real-world codes such as CP2K or GROMACS
 will often require additional software for compilation, e.g., Intel MKL libraries or tools that control the build process